Patient-Drug-Interaction-App/Patient-App/README.md

 4) Dialed in CSS components for site to be easy to read
 5) changed user settings to make .git file viewable from gui in order to add a workflows directory and created a branch protections .yml as first CI/CD component
 6) Implemented Javascript for backend GET resquest
+7) Installed ESLint for syntax correction and finding problems in code for React framerwork running on a browser with npm package manager

 Front end app using React to connect with Backend Patient App